Ipstenu/varnish-http-purge/readme.txt

 = How can I see what the plugin is sending to the cache service? =

 Yes _IF_ the service has an interface.
-Sadly Nginx doesn't.
+Sadly Nginx does not.
 [Detailed directions can be found on the debugging section on GitHub](https://github.com/Ipstenu/varnish-http-purge/wiki#debugging).
 Bear in mind, these interfaces tend to be command-line only.

 = Don't you work at DreamHost?
 Is this Official or DreamHost only? =